MatteoLacki/timspy/README.md

 ### Requirements

-TimsPy is compatible with Windows and Linux.
+USUALLY: TimsPy is compatible with Windows and Linux.
+HOWEVER: we are experience temporary problems on Windows, the devil's invention.
 MacOS ain't supported.

 ### What gives?